plotnikov938/pg-gans-keras-tf/README.md

-# Implementation of progressive groving of GANs with Keras + tensorflow (tpu support)
+# Implementation of progressive growing of GANs with Keras + tensorflow (tpu support)

-This repository contains the partial implementation of [progressive groving of GANs](https://arxiv.org/abs/1710.10196).
+This repository contains the partial implementation of [progressive growing of GANs](https://arxiv.org/abs/1710.10196).
-The code supports different type of GAN objective functions (for more information see [adversarials.py](adversarials.py)), historical buffer, mixup and training using [Google Colab TPU](https://cloud.google.com/tpu/).
+The code supports different type of GAN objective functions (for more information see [adversarials.py](adversarials.py)), historical buffer, mixup and training on [Google Colab TPU](https://cloud.google.com/tpu/).
 The implementation could be used for tasks of image generation, style transfer and even [improving the accuracy](https://arxiv.org/abs/1811.12231) of the image classifier.